Decree (20) of Congregation of 15 June 1937

 11. If at any time or times the capital of the Invested Fund shall be more than sufficient to provide by the income thereof for all the payments to be made thereout and specified in subclauses (1) (2) and (3) of clause 9 hereof then and in such case the University may in its discretion from time to time apply the excess of the capital of the Invested Fund or any part thereof in such manner for the encouragement and promotion of the study of and research in systematic or taxonomic botany in the University as the University may think fit.

-1. The Board of the Faculty of Biological Sciences shall be the board of management of the Druce Bequest.
+1. The Board of the Department of Biology shall be the board of management of the Druce Bequest.

 2. The board shall appoint a committee consisting of: